shaloo/docs.arcana/docs/howto/wallet_ui.md

 Click <img src="/img/icons/an_wallet_notification_icon_light.png#only-light" width="20"/><img src="/img/icons/an_wallet_notification_icon_dark.png#only-dark" width="20"/> icon on the bottom right of the Arcana wallet to see wallet notifications.

-The wallet notifications screen list all transactions processed using the Arcana wallet for different digital assets such as native tokens, custom tokens, and NFTs.
+The wallet notifications tab list all transactions processed using the Arcana wallet for different digital assets such as native tokens, custom tokens, and NFTs.
 It also displays pending blockchain transaction approval requests, if any.

 <img src="/img/an_wallet_combined_notify.png" width="200"/><br></br><br></br>